lidstromberg/requestgatewaypg/README.md

 # Request Gateway Postgres - address restricting add-on for [auth].

-A Go IP address restriction backend utility which uses Postgres/ GCP CloudSQL.
+A Go IP address restriction backend utility which uses Postgres/GCP CloudSQL.
 Intended to be used in conjunction with [auth].

 ## What?
 This is a fairly rudimentary backend client which persists a list of approved address names (IPs, hostnames, whatever you want to use to differentiate), and will provide a boolean check to indicate if a given address name is on the approved list.